Laurence B. Keiser

 Major General Laurence B. "Dutch" Keiser (June 1, 1895 – October 20, 1969) was an American officer who served in both World War I and World War II.
 During the early stages of the Korean War, he commanded the 2nd Infantry Division.

 Early life

 Laurence Bolton Keiser was born in Philadelphia, Pennsylvania, on June 1, 1895.
-He graduated from West Point in 1917, in the same class as J. Lawton Collins, Matthew B. Ridgway, and Mark W. Clark.
+He graduated from West Point in April 1917, 118th in a graduating class of 139, in the same class as J. Lawton Collins, Matthew Ridgway, and Mark W. Clark, two weeks after the American entry into World War I.

 Military career

 Dispatched to France with the American Expeditionary Force during World War I, Keiser was quickly promoted to temporary captain and appointed to command of 1st Battalion, 6th Infantry Regiment, a unit of the 5th Division.
 He was awarded the Silver Star for actions on the Western Front.

 Interwar period

 Keiser was stationed with the 15th Infantry Regiment in Tientsin, China from March 1920 to June 1922.
 In 1923 he graduated from the Infantry Company Officers’ Course at Fort Benning.
 He then served as a battalion commander in the 23rd Infantry Regiment at Fort Sam Houston.
 From 1924 to 1928, Keiser was an instructor at West Point.

 After his assignment at West Point, Keiser returned to Fort Sam Houston as the commander of a company in the 9th Infantry.
 In 1932 he completed the Infantry Officer Advanced Course at Fort Benning, after which he returned to Fort Sam Houston as advisor and mentor to units of the Army Reserve.

 In 1939 Keiser graduated from the United States Army Command and General Staff College, after which he was assigned to Fort Benning as executive officer and then commander of the 29th Infantry Regiment.